oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 17: ROLIE Category Document
 <requirement-17-rolie-category-document>
 The use and therefore the existence of ROLIE category document is optional.
-If it is used, each ROLIE category document MUST be a JSON file that conforms with \[#link(<RFC8322>)[RFC8322]\].
+If it is used, each ROLIE category document SHALL be a JSON file that conforms with \[#link(<RFC8322>)[RFC8322]\].
 A ROLIE category document SHOULD reside next to the corresponding ROLIE feed.
 ROLIE categories SHOULD be used for to further dissect CSAF documents by one